What to watch out for when terminating employment by agreement

 Summary

-Terminating employment by agreement can be beneficial to an employee, but only if they know exactly what they are signing – in particular, whether the agreement states the true reason for termination.
-If it is redundancy or other organisational change (section 52(a-c)), the employee is entitled to severance pay in the same way as if the employer had given notice.
+Terminating an employment relationship by agreement can be advantageous for the employee, but only if they know exactly what they are signing – in particular, whether the agreement states the real reason for termination.
+If it is redundancy or other organisational change (section 52(a-c)), the employee is entitled to severance pay in the same way as if the employer had terminated the contract.
 Even if the reason is not stated in the agreement, severance pay can be obtained if the employee proves that the real reason was reorganisation, but this is more difficult.
 The agreement is a bilateral legal act, it does not automatically contain a notice period and the employment relationship ends on a date agreed by the parties.
 In contrast, notice is unilateral, the notice period is at least two months and runs from the date of service of the notice.
 In the case of an agreement, the absence of a serious reason also affects the amount of unemployment benefit, which may be reduced.
 Employees should always allow time for consultation and, if in doubt, seek professional legal advice, as an inaccurately worded agreement can lead to the loss of money and rights to which they are legally entitled.

 Frequently Asked Questions

-Does the termination agreement have to state the reason for termination?
+Does the agreement have to state the reason for termination?